What is atrial fibrillation?

 echocardiogram.
 This is to make sure you don't have a clot in your heart that could

-cause a stroke during or after cardioversion when proper blood flow is restored.
+cause a stroke during or after cardioversion when correct blood flow is restored.

 symptoms if medicines and electrical cardioversion have not controlled the arrhythmia.

-It may also provide an opportunity to discontinue long-term medicine for atrial fibrillation.
+It may provide an opportunity to discontinue some long-term medicine for atrial fibrillation.

 Catheter ablation uses either radiofrequency energy sent through a wire or a freezing

-balloon (cryoballoon therapy) to destroy the areas of heart tissue that may causes
+balloon (cryoballoon therapy) to destroy the areas of heart tissue that may cause

 In some cases when atrial fibrillation can't be controlled, the conduction node between